 Taking advantage of the elderly is a tough story to sell.
 But thanks to Pike’s performance as Marla Grayson, the plot breezes through as a colorful punchy dark satire with a catchy electronic film score.
 It’s entertaining, horrific, and infuriating.

 Imagine that you’re reading a newspaper one day and a woman knocks on your door.
-She tells you that she’s your guardian.
+She’s your guardian.
 It says so according to a court order.
 You don’t know because you’re not required by law to appear in court in case of an emergency.
-A doctor has testified in court that you are “high risk” when left on your own.
-The judge decides to place you under the care of a guardian.
+A doctor has testified that you are “high risk” when left on your own.
+The judge decides to place you under the care of a stranger.

 There’s security detail outside of your home.
 You’re confused but you comply.
-Your house keys are taken by your guardian.
-She is now in charge of all your assets.
+Your house keys are taken.
+The guardian is now in charge of all your assets.
 You are taken into a facility.
 You are lead into a room that will be your new home.
 Your cellphone is taken away.
 You can’t contact anyone and no one can contact you except your guardian.

 It’s a horrifying sequence, punctuated by a slow-motion shot that makes the smiles of the welcoming nurses creepy.
 You can easily replace Peterson with a parent or grandparent who’s whisked away from a beautiful home that they have feathered through the years.

 While this is undoubtedly Pike’s show the supporting cast provides a solid backup.
 Dianne West makes her few appearances count.
 Eiza Gonzales has immediate sexual chemistry with Pike.
 Peter Dinklage doesn’t have much to do because he has incompetent henchmen (a handsome Chris Messina makes an appearance), but you know that his character is too intelligent to lose.

 As entertaining as they are, none of them have redeeming qualities.
 Their victims are forced to watch on the sidelines.